 Pour the chocolate mixture into the mixer with the beaten eggs and beat until a creamy, thick pudding-like mixture results.

 Beat in the flour mixture until well-incorporated and a thick brownie batter is formed.

-Transfer brownie batter to the lined loaf pan and bake on the center rack of the preheated oven 18 to 22 minutes.
+Transfer brownie batter to the lined loaf pan and bake on the center rack of the preheated oven 18 to 30 minutes, until the center has puffed up and is showing small cracks.
 Note: the brownies will not appear “done” after 18 to 20 minutes, but rest assured, they are!

 Allow brownies to cool at least 30 minutes before slicing and serving.

 *You can use grass-fed butter or coconut oil instead of ghee.

 **Replace the eggs with 3 flax "eggs" (3 Tbsp ground flax seed + 9 Tbsp water)

 ***You can replace the almond flour with 3 tablespoons coconut flour